FarronF/limerick-council-meetings/meetings/2021/03/05-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th December 2020.md

 additional budget was applied for and granted.
 The Gardai have an extensive engagement with key

 stakeholders in Rathkeale and the main aim is to identify any breach of legislation.
+Loitering on the
+---
-Loitering on the--- street is an issue so Gardai are on the streets to address this problem and are also targeting illegal
+street is an issue so Gardai are on the streets to address this problem and are also targeting illegal

 parking.
 There has been a significant increase in the number of people coming into Rathkeale for